Swizec/react-d3-workshop/src/pages/4-intro-to-redux.md

 The first saga calls a User API and yields a result action when the fetch is done.
 The other two are different versions of subscribing to the `USER_FETCH_REQUESTED` action.

-We're relying on thunks in our example project.
-I couldn't find a good excuse to use sagas.
+I still haven't found a good excuse to use sagas :)

+# Let's refactor morty's mindblowers to use Redux together

+1. Swizec explains what we're going to do
+2. Swizec codes a part of it and makes a commit
+3. You fill in the blanks
+4. Swizec shows you how to fill in the blanks